chankrrn/WRO-FE-YBR/README.md

 The progressive reduction increased available wheel torque and improved low-speed controllability at the cost of maximum speed.

-Detailed calculations, CAD and drivetrain reasoning are documented in the mechanical README.
+Detailed calculations, 3D models and drivetrain reasoning are documented in the mechanical README.

 ---